haku/toadcast/README.md

 Toadcast
 ========

-Make a ChromeCast look like a normal DLNA renderer.
+Makes a ChromeCast look like a normal DLNA renderer.
-Handy if you have a media system that understands DLNA renderers that you want to use with a ChromeCast Audio.
+Handy if you have a media system that understands DLNA renderers that you want to use with a ChromeCast (both Audio and Video editions).

+* Tracks ChromeCast by name, so should rediscover it when IP address changes.
+* Should pause and resume correctly even after ChromeCast app has idle timed out.
+* Should not interfere with other ChromeCast clients when idle.
+* Should recover and resume playback if ChromeCast disconnects or power cycles.

 Build
 -----